szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ```JavaScript
     var userName = prompt("What is your name?");
 ```
 Here is a simple example of the `prompt()` function in action.
 The user is asked to enter their name and waits for them to type it out and hit <kbd>Enter</kbd>.
 Once the user completes their name, their response will be stored in the variable `userName`.
-In other words, the function __returns__ the value you enter and stores it in the variable. we'll learn more about returns in a later lesson discussion functions.
+In other words, the function __returns__ the value you enter and stores it in the variable.
+We'll learn more about returns in a later lesson.
 For now, try running the code in the console below, answer the prompt, and then type `userName` in the console to see that the variable is now populated with the name you have entered.

 <JSTerminal />